-Mosul: Swathes of territory recaptured from ISIS
+Mosul: Territory recaptured from ISIS

 Resistance

-Peshmerga forces, which are playing a key role in the offensive, cleared nine villages in an area measuring approximately 200 square kilometers.
+Peshmerga forces, which are playing a key role in the offensive, cleared nine villages in an area measuring approximately 77 square miles (200 square kilometers).
 Forces east of Mosul also secured control over a significant stretch of the Erbil-Mosul road, a key strategic route, the General Command of Peshmerga Forces of Kurdistan Region said.

 Dorrian said that most of the resistance had come in the form of mortar and small arms fire, and improvised explosive devices (IEDs).